McKinney is welcoming fall this weekend at the city’s 17th annual Oktoberfest festival.

 The fifth annual beard and mustache competition is scheduled for 8 p.m.
 Friday.
 One contestant will be crowned the official beard or mustache of McKinney.
 The competition is limited to 30 contestants.

 From 6:30 to 8:30 p.m.
-Saturday, contestants can compete in the Hofbrau “Musskrugstemmen” stein-holding competition to see who can hold a one-liter glass stein of beer the longest.
+Saturday, contestants can compete in the Hofbrau “Masskrugstemmen” stein-holding competition to see who can hold a one-liter glass stein of beer the longest.
 Contestants must keep their arm extended, parallel to the floor.

 The competition has a $30 fee to enter, which includes the beer and official Hofbrau stein, according to the event’s website.
 The winner of the contest, Jones said, travels to New York to compete in the next round of the competition.

-The TUPPS brat eating competition at 3 p.m.
+The Tupps brat eating competition at 3 p.m.
 Sunday will determine who can eat the most brats in eight minutes.
-The contest is limited to 10 contestants and the winner will receive a prize package from TUPPS Brewery.
+The contest is limited to 10 contestants and the winner will receive a prize package from Tupps Brewery.

 VIP ticket options

 Attendees 21 and older can purchase tickets to a private Blue Box VIP Biergarten with exclusive craft beers, menu items from local chef Noah Hester’s Hamm’s Meat and Market, live beer hall music and private restrooms.
-One-day VIP tickets, for sale online, cost $45 and a multi-day pass is $115.
+One-day VIP tickets, for sale online, cost $45 and a multiday pass is $115.

 VIP tickets include food and beer vouchers, event merchandise and access to the Biergarten.